Click here to login if you're an NAE Member

 The Charles Stark Draper Prize

 The Charles Stark Draper Prize was established by the National Academy of Engineering at the request of the Charles Stark Draper Laboratory, Inc. to honor the memory of Charles Stark Draper and to increase public understanding of the contributions of engineering and technology to the welfare and freedom of humanity.
-Endowment for the Draper Prize was provided by the Charles Stark Draper Laboratory, Inc. Awarded annually, the Draper Prize consists of a $500,000 cash award, a gold medallion, and a hand-scribed certificate.
+Endowment for the Draper Prize was provided by the Charles Stark Draper Laboratory, Inc. Awarded biennially, the Draper Prize consists of a $500,000 cash award, a gold medallion, and a hand-scribed certificate.
 NAE members, foreign members, and non-members worldwide are eligible to receive the Draper Prize.
 Only living persons may be selected to receive the prize.